 On August 8, 2017, The United States Court of Appeals for the Tenth Circuit (the "Court of Appeals") issued a writ of habeas corpus vacating the conviction and sentence in the case of Patrick Dwayne Murphy v.
 Terry Royal, Warden, 866 F.3d 1164 (10th Cir.
 2017), and, on November 9, 2017, the Court of Appeals denied a motion for rehearing en banc and issued an amended opinion, 875 F.3d 896 (10th Cir.
 2017).
 In its opinion, the Court of Appeals concluded that the United States Congress has not disestablished the Creek Reservation that it established by treaty in 1866 (the "1866 Reservation").
 As addressed in its opinion, the external boundaries of the 1866 Reservation include much of the eastern portion of the current State of Oklahoma, including the City as well as the rest of Tulsa County and Wagoner County.
 The Court of Appeals further concluded that, accordingly, the land within the external boundaries of the 1866 Reservation constitutes "Indian country" within the meaning of the federal Major Crimes Act (18 U.S.C.A. § 1151, et seq.).
-On February 6, 2018, the Attorney General of the State of Oklahoma filed with the Supreme Court of the United States (the "Supreme Court") a petition for a writ of certiorari (Terry Royal, Warden v.
+On February 6, 2018, the Attorney General of the State of Oklahoma filed with the Supreme Court of the United States (the "Supreme Court") a petition for a writ of certiorari (Mike Carpenter, Interim Warden v.
 Patrick Dwayne Murphy No 17-1107 (S. Ct. filed Feb.
-06, 2018)) (the "State's Petition").
-A stay granted by the Court of Appeals on November 16, 2017 remains in effect pending the Supreme Court's final disposition.
-On February 28, 2018, the Supreme Court extended through April 9, 2018 the period during which a brief in opposition to the State's Petition may be filed.
-The State's Petition requests the Supreme Court to determine:
+06, 2018)), which was granted by the Supreme Court on May 21, 2018 as to the question:

-Whether the 1866 territorial boundaries of the Creek Nation within the former Indian Territory of eastern Oklahoma constitute an "Indian Reservation" today under 18 U.S.C. § 1151(a).
+Whether the 1866 territorial boundaries of the Creek Nation within the former Indian Territory of eastern Oklahoma constitute an "Indian Reservation" today under 18 U.S.C. § 1151(a)?